 Women who are pregnant may be included, however, the effect of some of the treatments on unborn babies is uncertain.
-Anyone pregnant will not receive baricitinab or anakinra as they may be harmful in pregnancy or when breast-feeding, which is why adolescent girls will all have a pregnancy test before receiving these treatments, even if they are certain that they are not pregnant.
-All the other treatments (except the Mab) have previously been used in pregnancy for other medical conditions without safety concerns being raised.
-The monoclonal antibody has not been given to pregnant women before, but is being tested as pregnant women are at risk from COVID-19.
+Anyone pregnant will not receive anakinra as it may be harmful in pregnancy or when breast-feeding, which is why adolescent girls will all have a pregnancy test before receiving this, even if they are certain that they are not pregnant.
+Tocilizumab has previously been used in pregnancy for other medical conditions without safety concerns being raised.
+(As per standard guidance, babies born to mothers who received tocilizumab should not receive live vaccines for the first 3 months.)
+Baloxavir and sotrovimab are considered to have an acceptably low level of risk to use in pregnant women in this trial by a national expert panel.
 If females do receive treatment and are not already pregnant, as a precaution, we advise they should not get pregnant within 3 months of the completion of the trial treatment(s).
 Please ask your hospital doctor if you would like more information.